National Electrical Code Articles and Information |

 - 220 Part IV includes 220.80 through 220.88 and it

 details optional calculations.
-The optional method is usually part of an electrical licensing exam.
+The optional method is usually part of an electrical licensing exam, so knowing it is mandatory not optional.
+In real applications, it may save considerable money.

 - 220 Part V includes 220.100 through 220.103 and it covers